-On the oceanography pathway you will acquire a broad interdisciplinary understanding of the ocean environment from a physical, chemical and biological perspective.
+On the Ocean Science programme you will acquire a broad interdisciplinary understanding of the ocean environment from a physical, chemical and biological perspective.
 The oceanography route is suitable if you don’t have a strong background in mathematics, physics or chemistry as remedial courses are provided.

-Across this degree programme, you will gain an understanding of how the climate is changing, how the atmosphere and ocean transport heat and tracers over the globe, how nutrients and carbon are cycled over the globe, how plankton growth and fisheries are sustained, the effects of ocean acidification, and how life operates in a dynamic ocean.
+Across this degree programme, you will gain an understanding of how the climate is changing, how the atmosphere and oceans transport heat in the climate system, how nutrients and carbon are cycled over the globe, how plankton growth and fisheries are sustained, the effects of ocean acidification, and how life operates in the dynamic ocean environment.

-This degree programme will focus on practical aspects of marine science and will provide grounding in ‘hands on’ quantitative studies of chemical and physical marine science.
-There will be the opportunity to participate in field/project work throughout the course of your studies, as well as a full sea practical using UK marine facilities during Year Three.
+This degree programme has an important focus on practical aspects of marine science and will provide grounding in hands-on quantitative studies of biological, chemical and physical marine science.
+There will be the opportunity to participate in field/project work throughout the course of your studies, as well as a full sea practical during Year Three.
 You will undertake a major research project in your final year.